ray-project/RFC/RFC-202012-objectref-compatible-collectives/rfc.md

 ### Other Considerations
 For this proposed design and the two possible implementations, since they use a out-of-band POS, they cannot benefit from any features the Ray in-memory or plasma store provides, such as fault tolerance, etc.

+After some discussion with Stephanie, we might favor the second way of implementation because it it least disruptive to the existing Ray code.
+We might need more practical use cases to validate that the set of ObjectRef-compatible collectives are useful.
+Then we can promote it into the `ray.actor` implementation following the first proposal, which can further simplify the interface.

 ### Performance Implications
 - The collective communication performance in unaffected and is only determined by the CCL library.